globalseismology/avni/docs/overview/contributing.rst

 .. include:: ../links.inc
 .. highlight:: console

+.. note:: If you do not already have one, you will need to open a free account on `github`_.
+You might also need to create an account on our `Web site <http://globalseismology.org/register>`__ for API access.
+   Please feel free to reaching out to us at `avni@globalseismology.org`_.

 Thanks for taking the time to contribute!
 AVNI is an open-source project sustained mostly by volunteer effort.
 We welcome contributions from anyone as long as they abide by our `Code of Conduct`_.